ghaiklor/sails-service-pusher/README.md

 ## API

-Each of Payment instances has only one method:
+Each of Pusher instances has only one method:

 - send(config) - Send Push Notification.
 In config you can override pre-defined configuration.
 Returns Promise;